-GoPro Hero 10 Black vs Hero 9 Black: What's the difference? - Pocket-lint
+GoPro Hero 10 Black vs Hero 9 Black: What's the difference?

 - Both: Removable lens covers

-- Hero 10: Hydrophobic and scratch resistant lens cover
+- Hero 10: Hydrophobic and scratch-resistant lens cover

-It's in the design that we see very little different between these two models.
+It's in the design that we see very little difference between these two models.
 That's unsurprising though, especially since the Hero 9 Black was the first major design change in a number of years.

 With the 2020 model, GoPro made the camera bigger and added a colour display to the front so that you could use it for framing yourself.
-It also added a new removable lens cover, making it easier to swap it out for a different lens or a new one if the original one brakes.
+It also added a new removable lens cover, making it easier to swap it out for a different lens or a new one if the original one breaks.

-Speaking of lens covers, the new Hero 10 cover has been redesigned to make it more durable.
-Not only is it more scratch resistant than the Hero 9's, it's also more hydrophobic so that water will glide off it more easily.
+Speaking of lens covers, the Hero 10 cover has been redesigned to make it more durable.
+Not only is it more scratch-resistant than the Hero 9's, but it's also more hydrophobic so that water will glide off it more easily.
 You'll also see reduced ghosting with video shot through it.

 From a purely visual point, the only real difference is that GoPro's logo on the front and the Hero logo on the side is bright blue instead of white.
 The outer frame of the camera is darker and has a slightly rougher texture, and it is about 5 grams lighter.
 Otherwise, it's practically identical.

-Both cameras are waterproof to the same 10 metre/33ft depth, and both have the same battery door design on the one side and water channel on the other.
-Plus, they both have the built-in mounting arms on the underside, meaning you don't need any additional cases to mount it to GoPro accessories.
+Both cameras are waterproof to the same 10 metre/33ft depth, and both have the same battery door design on one side and water channel on the other.
+Plus, they both have built-in mounting arms on the underside, meaning you don't need any additional cases to mount them to GoPro accessories.
 What's more, the Hero 10 is compatible with all Hero 9 Black Mods like the additional lights, microphones and display.

 Video and photo capture